UCBerkeleySETI/breakthrough/GBT/README.md

 ### Radio Frequency Interference

 RFI is emitted by our own transmitters - not just radio stations, but wifi routers, cellphones, and even electronics that are not deliberately designed to transmit radio signals.
-So searching for extra-terrestrial intelligence (ETI) signals is very much a needle in a haystack problem.
+So searching for extra-terrestrial intelligence (ETI) signals, also known as "technosignatures", is very much a needle in a haystack problem.
 There are three main methods that we can use to weed out signals of interest.

 #### 1. The source is localized on the sky